Australian Football International Cup: Broadcast media

 The 2002 tournament was video recorded and posted on the IAFC website though there were no live broadcasts.
 The United States Australian Football League also provided video coverage and recorded a documentary on its participation.

-In 2005 tournament attracted some coverage from Fox Sports including a Grand Final replay on Fox Sports (Australia) and the Fox Footy Channel, though matches were not broadcast.
+The 2005 tournament attracted some coverage from Fox Sports including a Grand Final replay on Fox Sports (Australia) and the Fox Footy Channel, though matches were not broadcast.
 Some community radio and television stations in Victoria also provided limited coverage and World Footy News provided score updates.
 The AFL began posting videos of the 2008 tournament on its website along with editorial posts after the matches were played.
 The AFL failed to secure a broadcast partner for the 2011 tournament, instead adding delayed highlights to their online video service.
 For the 2014 tournament the AFL included live streaming for the first time and the tournament attracted media interest from outside Australia.
 For the 2017 tournament the AFL partnered with Internet service YouTube to provide live streaming of the three rounds held at Royal Park and the two Grand Finals.
 The USAFL, AFL Canada, World Footy News, and the Eastern Football League provided supplementary coverage of the school and community rounds.